bartosz-antosik/vscode-spellright/README.md

 Dictionaries from the folder will be listed in the language selection list and used for spelling documents.
 Because *Hunspell* engine is slower in serving suggestions to misspelled words it may be useful to set `spellright.suggestionsInHints` to `false` which will speed spelling up and suggestions will still be available in context menu called upon action for the suggestion.

-### WSL/Remote
+### WSL/Remote/GitHub Repositories

-While editing WSL/Remote files (Remote SSH/Remote-WSL) SpellRight should use host dictionaries so all the above should apply.
+While editing WSL/Remote/GitHub files (Remote SSH/Remote-WSL) SpellRight should use host dictionaries so all the above should apply.

 ### **User Dictionaries**